Gabson1/myCatalog/src/client/README.md

         index.js
     reducers/
         users.js
-        mandates.js
     actions/
         users.js
-        mandates.js
     selectors/
         users.js
-        mandates.js
 ```

 Under such a folder structure, no matter who I am and where I came from, I'll instantly know where to look
-if I wanted, for example, to change a certain data manipulation on users and where I'd later on pull this information from.
+if I wanted, for example, to change a certain data manipulation on users and where I'd pull this information from.
-Given the fact that I know how to work with redux and already understand it's structure.
+Given the fact that I know how to work with redux and already understand its structure.

 ## Role Based+